 The next generation of consoles is less than a year away, so as you can imagine, the comparations between the upcoming PlayStation 5 and the Xbox Series X are already starting to overflood the internet.
-Hardware specs, exclusive games, and backwards compatibility have all been the subject of much discussion, among other things.
+Hardware specs, exclusive games, and backward compatibility have all been the subject of much discussion, among other things.

 However, in this article, we will be focusing specifically on the controllers.
 Both the Xbox Series X and the PlayStation 5 controllers have been unveiled, so we figured it was time for a preview of the two.